hristian-carabulea/Simon-Game/README.md

-# Simon Game - Only For Desktop Use
+# Simon Game - Only For Use On a Device With a Mouse and a Keyboard.
 ##
 ### You must remember all the flashed colors in the sequence they happened.
 ### Then you have to click on the colors in the sequence they were flashed.